radius-project/design-notes/architecture/2023-06-arch-vnext.md

 1. ARM RPC: ARM RPC is [Azure Resource Manager Provider Contract](https://github.com/Azure/azure-resource-manager-rpc/tree/master).
 Radius uses the extended ARM-RPC contract to implement resource types.
 1. Radius Core: This is new sidecar service in this proposal.
-1. User RP (User resource provider): This is the [primary application](https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar#solution) which uses sidecar.
+1. Resource Controller: This is the [primary application](https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar#solution) which uses Radius Core.
+It implements the API handlers to handle the resource type related APIs.

 ## Objectives